-- First Aid may be administered by a qualified trained employee and the person referred to Student Health Services or a private provider.
+- First Aid may be administered by a qualified trained employee and the person referred to the Health Clinic or a private provider.

 - The person may be sent to the Health Clinic, or Public Safety may be called at (541) 463-5555 and asked to assist the person at the scene of the injury.

 - Call Public Safety at (541) 463-5555.
 This is an emergency-only line.
 State nature of injury/illness, location of patient and if an ambulance seems indicated.

 - CPR, if indicated, should be started by any trained bystander until relieved by Public Safety.

 College policy does not prohibit an individual from calling 911 if, in their opinion, that level of response is indicated.

 However, with rare exceptions, appropriate life saving care can be provided more quickly by using the college emergency response system and initially calling (541) 463-5555.